-Market volatility for marketable securities
+Market volatility for marketable securities and investments

 The Company's marketable securities consist of shares of exploration companies which are historically very volatile.
+The Company's investments consist of gold bullion with fluctuating market prices.
 There is no assurance that the Company will be able to recover the current fair market value of those shares.
 The Company also may hold a large number of shares which may be difficult to sell in illiquid markets from time to time.